Edge Computing vs. Cloud Computing: What's the Difference

 Drivers of Edge Adoption

-Most enterprise-generated data is processed in centralized cloud data centers, but Gartner predicts that by the year 2025, 75 percent of this data will be processed at the edge.
-Edge computing has also gained traction in recent years for many reasons.
-Some of these notable reasons include:
+Most enterprise-generated data is processed in centralized cloud data centers, but Gartner predicts that, by the year 2025, 75 percent of this data will be processed at the edge.
+Edge computing has gained traction in recent years for many reasons.
+Some of the most notable include:

 • The need for low-latency processing.